android/architecture-samples/README.md

 For information about planned samples, see ["New sample" issues](https://github.com/googlesamples/android-architecture/issues?q=is%3Aissue+is%3Aopen+label%3A%22New+sample%22).

 ### External samples
-[External samples](https://github.com/googlesamples/android-architecture/wiki/External-samples) are variants that may not be in sync with the rest of the branches.
+[External samples](https://github.com/googlesamples/android-architecture/wiki/External-samples) are variants that may not be in sync with the rest of the branches in this repository.

 | Project | Description |
 | ------------- | ------------- |